gravitational/workshop/gravity_upgrade.md

     1. `<cluster_name>` are configuration packages for the particular cluster.
 These are configurations used for setting up nodes, like planet and teleport connectivity.

 #### Node Package Store
 The cluster package store works sort of like a docker registry server.
 It's a storage location for packages and blobs of data that can be pulled to another location.
-In gravity, each node will also pull the individual packages that are needed by the individual node.
+The node package store is the local copy of the package on the node.
+The same was as docker image ls shows the containers available on the node, and not the registry server.

 ```
 root@kevin-test1:~/build# gravity --insecure package list